Sinnefa/K-Means-without-any-import/README.md

 **Implementations**

-REMARAK: ll following code snippers are not "perfect" in terms of speed and memory usage, they are implemented to be easy to understand.
+REMARK: ll following code snippets are not "perfect" in terms of speed and memory usage, they are implemented to be easy to understand.

 _Square root: Heron's method (Backpropagation?)_